rust-console/gba/book/src/ch00/index.md

 Obviously you need your computer to have a [working rust installation](https://rustup.rs/).
-However, you'll also need to ensure that you're using a nightly toolchain.
+However, you'll also need to ensure that you're using a nightly toolchain (we will need it for inline assembly, among other potential useful features).
 You can run `rustup default nightly` to set nightly as the system wide default toolchain, or you can use a [toolchain file](https://github.com/rust-lang-nursery/rustup.rs#the-toolchain-file) to use nightly just on a specific project, but either way we'll be assuming the use of nightly from now on.
+You'll also need the `rust-src` component so that `cargo-xbuild` will be able to compile the core crate for us in a bit, so run `rustup component add rust-src`.

 Next, you need [devkitpro](https://devkitpro.org/wiki/Getting_Started).
-They've got a graphical installer for Windows, and `pacman` support on Linux.
-We'll be using a few of general their binutils for the `arm-none-eabi` target, and we'll also be using some of their tools that are specific to GBA development, so _even if_ you already have the right binutils for whatever reason, you'll still want devkitpro for the `gbafix` utility.
+They've got a graphical installer for Windows that runs nicely, and I guess `pacman` support on Linux (I'm on Windows so I haven't tried the Linux install myself).
+We'll be using a few of their general binutils for the `arm-none-eabi` target, and we'll also be using some of their tools that are specific to GBA development, so _even if_ you already have the right binutils for whatever reason, you'll still want devkitpro for the `gbafix` utility.

 * On Windows you'll want something like `C:\devkitpro\devkitARM\bin` and `C:\devkitpro\tools\bin` to be [added to your PATH](https://stackoverflow.com/q/44272416/455232), depending on where you installed it to and such.
 * On Linux you'll also want it to be added to your path, but if you're using Linux I'll just assume you know how to do all that.
+I'm told that the default installation path is `/opt/devkitpro/devkitARM/bin`, so look there first if you didn't select some other place.

 Finally, you'll need `cargo-xbuild`.
 Just run `cargo install cargo-xbuild` and cargo will figure it all out for you.